omar-polo/kamid/README.md

 kamid is released under a BSD-like license.
 The bulk of the code is under the ISC license, but some file are BSD2 or BSD3.

+`regress/lisp/9p-test/` (the common lisp regression suite) is released under the GNU GPLv3+.